DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/04/29- v0.465**
  * Market captcha now is easier
- * Markt performance should be better specaially on slower devices
+ * Market performance should be better, especially on slower devices

 ### **2021/04/27- v0.465**
  * Global skips update: New skips cannot be activated until the previous skip is completed